 Getting healthy, fresh meals on the table each night is a struggle for me and can get very overwhelming.
-Juggling a busy work schedule and my kids after school activities has me overloaded most week days, and I’ll admit I’m bad at meal planning.
-I do have great intentions of prepping on weekends, yet often fail to, and then the week gets chaotic fast.
+Juggling a busy work schedule while supervising Zoom school has me overloaded most weekdays, and I’ll admit I’m bad at meal planning. 😂 I sometimes have great intentions of prepping on weekends, yet often fail to, and then the week gets chaotic fast.

 I first heard about this cookbook through my cousin, who started sharing her positive experience and meal prep on social media.
 I was instantly drawn to the idea of prepping once with a handy shopping list, and then quickly compiling fresh homemade meals during the week.

 Side note – this post is not sponsored.
 I just wanted to share a book that really inspired me!
 Hopefully you’ll find this cookbook as helpful as I have when it comes to meal prep and making the most of your time in the kitchen.

 - The book includes 26 weeks of easy, affordable, family-friendly meals that are also gluten-free.